Black-East-Indies-cut-out

 Classification: Bantam.

 Useful to Know: Drakes will remain black, but females will get white patches as they age.
-Read ageing white in black ducks for further information.
+Being a bantam breed, they are light enough to be good fliers.

 Photo: A Black East Indian Duck.